Minnesota Correctional Facility – Stillwater: History

+On September 3, 2023, approximately 100 inmates at the prison “took over” a living unit at approximately 8 am.
+The takeover was described as a peaceful protest that went on for several hours in which inmates were expressing their disapproval for the series of lockdowns that occurred due to "understaffing" along with “unsafe living conditions” at the prison.
+Between 2-3 pm, the situation was peacefully resolved and 2 inmates were detained for disciplinary action.

 Programs

 One of three Level 4 (Close) custody facilities in Minnesota, the prison hosts an industrial program, education programs, and the Atlantis chemical dependency treatment program.
 A small number of inmates are selected for the facility's fine arts painting program.

 The offenders housed in the minimum security area are responsible for the maintenance of the grounds surrounding the prison, and for cleaning office areas within the non-secured areas inside the main prison facility.

-MCF-STW has recently undergone a number of modernization efforts, including the demolition of an antiquated medical building and construction of a modern segregation unit capable of housing up to 150 inmates.
+MCF-STW has undergone a number of modernization efforts, including the demolition of an antiquated medical building and construction of a modern segregation unit capable of housing up to 150 inmates in 2008.